dmprofe/en.javascript.info/1-js/05-data-types/03-string/article.md

 >     `collator = new Intl.Collator(/*[options]*/);`.
 >   - Then, this object provides a method `collator.compare(str, str2)`
 >     with same result than `str.localeCompare(str2)`.
-> - The configuration parameters are the same in both ways.
-With
+> - There are 2 optional configuration parameters, similar in
+>   both methods:
+>   - locale (language/script/region/variant) specification
+>   - further options.
->   `str.localCompare()` it's the second and third optional arguments,
+> - With `str.localCompare()` they are placed, each time, after the
->   and with `Intl.Collator` it's the first and second optional
->   arguments when instantiating.
+>   string to compare.
+> - With `Intl.Collator` they are placed once in the constructor.
-> - By default the locale (language/script) used is taken from the
+> - If no locale (language) is specified, by default it is taken from
->   environment.
-In the browser, this may be the locale of the end-user,
->   but I'm not sure that it is always like this.
+>   the "environment".
 > - One can check this default locale detected with:
 >
 >   ```js
 >   (new Intl.Collator()).resolvedOptions().locale
 >   ```
 >
+> - In the browser, this may be the locale of the
+>   end-user, but I'm not sure that it is always like this.
-> - There may be nuances in ordering among languages.
-We can force a
+> - Since there may be nuances in ordering among languages, we can
->   locale with the second option in `str.localCompare()`, and the first
->   option in `new Intl.Collator()`.
+>   ensure the locale used with an optional parameter, for being sure of
+>   the one that is used.
-> - For example, to force spanish:
+> - For example, to force spanish language:
 >
 >   ```js
+>   // With non-locale comparison:
+>   alert( 'zorro' > 'ámbar' );
+>     // false: no good! zorro shouldn't be before ámbar.
->   // Local compare with locale 'es' (spanish):
+>   // Locale compare with 'es' (spanish):
 >   alert( 'zorro'.localeCompare('ámbar', 'es') );
->     // positive: zorro is after ámbar.
+>     // positive: good! zorro is after ámbar.
->   // However, with non-locale comparison:
+>   // Using Intl.Collator:
+>   const collator = new Intl.Collator('es');
->   alert( 'zorro' > 'ámbar' );
+>   alert( collator.compare('zorro', 'ámbar') );
->     // false: zorro is **before** ámbar.
+>     // positive: good! zorro is after ámbar.
->   // Note: local compare with local 'en' (english):
+>   // Note: With local 'en' (english):
 >   alert( 'zorro'.localeCompare('ámbar', 'en') );
 >     // also positive, as with locale 'es'.
 But we don't know if this
 >     // can be generalized for every case.
->   // Using Intl.Collator:
->   const collator = new Intl.Collator('es');
->   alert( collator.compare('zorro', 'ámbar') );
->     // positive: zorro is after ámbar.
+If we want to ensure that
+>     // we compare "in the spanish way", we specify 'es'
 >   ```
 >
-> - Further configuration can be made with an input "object".
-The third
+> - Further configuration can be made with an input "object" containing
->   parameter in `str.localCompare()` and the second in
->   `newIntl.Collator()`.
+>   options.
+We specify in the object the particular ones we want to
+>   diverge from their default values.
 > - [Options for the comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Collator/Collator#options):
 >   - "usage" can be one of:
 >     - "sort" (default): for sorting (ordering).